FaroukYahaya/CarrotQuest/README.md

 # CarrotQuest

-CarrotQuest is a simple arcade-style game built with Pygame.
+CarrotQuest is a simple arcade-style game I built with Pygame for my students in my CS course on Introduction to Programming in Python.
 You control a rabbit that moves left and right to catch falling carrots.
 Every carrot you catch increases your score.
 The game includes basic collision detection, sound effects, and animated sprites.

 ## Requirements